redfin/patient-selenium/README.md

 The `AbstractPageObjectInitializer` type is the base class for an instance that will be used to initialize fields of an already created instance of a specific type.
 It is intended to be used to create concrete `AbstractElementFactory` instances on a page object based upon custom annotations on the fields, but that is entirely customizable.
-Out of the box it simply has an abstract method that it gives the list of Fields that are found while recursively initializing a given page object and the method simply returns an instance of the given type.
+There are two types that it interacts with (both defined by an interface).
+Any field in the root, or in the ecursively initialized tree, that is a `PageObject` will be included in the initialization.
+Any field that is of the type `WidgetPageObject` will be both considered a page object and initialized, but will have the desired element factory given to the set widget object method as well.
+If a field is of those two page object types and is null, however, it will be ignored.